yakhinvadim/longman-to-anki/README.md

 # longman-to-anki-web
-A webapp to help you learn English words with Anki
+A web app to help you learn English words with Anki

+Work in progress.
+You can use https://github.com/yakhinvadim/longman-to-anki-plus for now.